vercel/next.js/examples/with-sentry/README.md

 #### Using Vercel

-You will need to install and configure the [Sentry Vercel integration](https://docs.sentry.io/workflow/integrations/vercel).
-After you've completed the project linking step, all the needed environment variables will be set in your Vercel project.
+You will either need to install and configure the [Sentry Vercel integration](https://docs.sentry.io/workflow/integrations/vercel) or supply the environment variables in `env.local.example` yourself.
+You'll also need to set the `VERCEL_URL` environment variable, which is used to only upload source maps from the Vercel build environment.

-> **Note:** A Vercel project connected to a [Git integration](https://vercel.com/docs/v2/platform/deployments#git-integration) is required before adding the Sentry integration.

 #### Without Using Vercel

 1. Set up the `NEXT_PUBLIC_SENTRY_DSN` environment variable as described above.
 2. Save your Sentry organization slug as the `SENTRY_ORG` environment variable and your project slug as the `SENTRY_PROJECT` environment variable in `.env.local`.
-3. Save your git provider's commit SHA as either `VERCEL_GITHUB_COMMIT_SHA`, `VERCEL_GITLAB_COMMIT_SHA`, or `VERCEL_BITBUCKET_COMMIT_SHA` environment variable in `.env.local`.
+3. Set the `VERCEL_URL` environment variable to some value in `.env.local`.
 4. Create an auth token in Sentry.
 The recommended way to do this is by creating a new internal integration for your organization.
 To do so, go into **Settings > Developer Settings > New internal integration**.
 After the integration is created, copy the Token.
 5. Save the token inside the `SENTRY_AUTH_TOKEN` environment variable in `.env.local`.